How to sleep with a pregnancy pillow? 4 best sleeping positions

 IN THIS ARTICLE:

-Regardless of the type of pillow you choose, the positioning of the pillow to promote neutral spinal alignment (the natural position of the spine when all three curves: cervical, thoracic, and lumbar are aligned with each other) is what is important.
 This allows the muscles surrounding the pelvis and hips to relax.
 Whether you’re using a regular standard pillow, a U-shaped pillow, or a rolled-up towel, the recommendation is that it be placed between the thighs and knees, supporting those achy muscles and joints from the hips to the knees.

 It is not absolutely necessary to sleep with a pregnancy pillow at all.
 However, most pregnant women find that they have increased difficulty finding a comfortable sleeping position or are unable to roll over without a struggle around 20 weeks.
-This may be a good time to try a supportive pregnancy pillow rather than trying to create a comfortable sleep space using all the throw pillows stolen from your living room.
+This may be a good time to try a supportive maternity pillow rather than trying to create a comfortable sleep space using all the throw pillows stolen from your living room.

 By placing the C-shaped pregnancy pillow behind your back, laying your head on the part that reaches around, and placing the end between your knees, it will give optimal back support.